Internet Service Disclosure

 For additional detail about the EUP, view the questions and answers.

 The links CenturyLink and other networks use to exchange traffic may also become congested at times.
 CenturyLink devotes considerable resources to maintaining adequate traffic exchange arrangements with these other networks and has entered into commercially negotiated agreements to exchange traffic with them on mutually agreeable terms wherever possible.
 Consistent with its agreements with those other networks and its long-standing practices, CenturyLink will work to establish or expand the connections between its network and other networks on mutually agreeable terms when needed.
-But, sometimes this is not possible due to circumstances beyond CenturyLink's control.
+However, sometimes this is not possible due to circumstances beyond CenturyLink's control.
 For example, in some instances, other networks refuse to make adequate arrangements.
 In other instances where adequate arrangements are in place, some edge providers or their intermediaries (other networks) choose to route traffic in ways that result in congestion when there are other choices.
 If CenturyLink is unable to reach agreement on the terms of its interconnection or network expansion with these other networks, or if some of these other circumstances occur, it could affect a customer's ability to upload or download data via Internet endpoints connected to those networks.
 CenturyLink cannot guarantee that it will be able to establish or expand the connections between its network and other networks, or that subscribers will be able to upload data to or download data from Internet end points connected to other networks at any particular speed.

 Application-Specific and/or User-Specific Policy